-The Land Development Guidelines, Section 6.9, provides the City of Gold Coast’s (City) minimum standards for developments encompassing clearing, contaminated soils, filling, earth retaining structures, earthworks, topsoil and grassing.
+The Land Development Guidelines, Schedule 6.9 of the City Plan, provides the City of Gold Coast’s (City) minimum standards for developments encompassing clearing, contaminated soils, filling, earth retaining structures, earthworks, topsoil and grassing.

 Conditions of reconfiguration (subdivision) approval may further regulate the height of retaining walls and it is recommended that the original subdivision approval be investigated.